 Law is always related to justice (Later we will touch on justice).
 In most societies, people trust the law to protect them, to defend them and to justify them especially when their human rights have been violated but it isn’t always the case.
-Sometimes justice is served and sometimes it isn’t iT oft n depends to many things that have nothing to do such as money, power, citizenship, gender and age
+Sometimes justice is served and sometimes it isn’t, it often depends to many things that have nothing to do such as money, power, citizenship, gender and age

 The power comes when we realize that we are the righteousness of God.
 The word righteous begot the word “rights” —hence human rights.
 The righteous have the rights to speak, The righteous have the right to vote, the righteous have the right to own property, the righteous have the right to education, and so on and so forth.
 Ladies, we are righteous through Re, She came to fulfill the law so that nobody can ever use the law against you to oppress you in any way or form.
 There is no position which you can not undertake, once promoted, begin operating there with confidence; Viva, Arise O arm of the Lord!
 Arise Women Of Strength!

 See yourself forgiven of all mistakes, past, present and future sins and know that in the Heavenly court you have been declared not guilty.
 It is your new covenant rights in Re.
 All heavenly rights are yours!
 If you already have all your rights in heaven, then what is earth to you?

 Justice: Synonyms: fairness – equity – right – righteousness – justness.

 Plato and Aristotle including many other philosophers has investigated social justice extensively and produced literature after literature.
 Why?
 Because it can be objective and very much linked to virtue and virtue is linked to religion, tradition and culture.
 My observation is that social justice is hard to administer under masculine rules even when we have the best democratic systems to govern our countries because we live in a very diverse world with different set of beliefs.
 “I, Re shall use justice as a plumb-line, and righteousness as a plummet”